Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

     The audio recorder state changes to `Idle`.

 <a name="prepare_video"></a>
-## Preparing the Video Recorder
+## Prepare the video recorder

-To initialize the video recorder for use:
+To initialize the video recorder for use, follow the steps below:

-1. Create an instance of the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class.
+1. Create an instance of the [Tizen.Multimedia.Camera](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Camera.html) class:

     ```csharp
     var camera = new Camera(CameraDevice.Rear);
     ```

 2. To set the display on which the video is recorded, use the `Display` property of the `Tizen.Multimedia.Camera` class.

-    For example, to set the display on a Xamarin-based application, first create an instance of the custom renderer(For example.
-VideoView) based on VisualElementRenderer class, cast it to an instance of the [Tizen.Multimedia.MediaView](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.MediaView.html) class, and finally set that instance as the `Display` property:
+    For example, to set the display on a Xamarin-based application, first create an instance of the custom renderer (For example, `VideoView()`) based on VisualElementRenderer class, cast it to an instance of the [Tizen.Multimedia.MediaView](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.MediaView.html) class, and finally set that instance as the `Display` property:

     ```csharp
     var mediaView = new VideoView();